lcrespom/Modulator/README.md

 	eventually add a theme selector option so the user can switch among a set of available themes.
-- **Code**: There are plenty of ways to improve and expand this application, just check out the TODO list below.
+- **Code**: There are plenty of ways to improve and expand this application, just check out the ToDo list below.
 The code is in TypeScript, but ES6/ES2015 and plain old JavaScript are compatible with it.

 ##ToDo